 - All orchestrations

-- Keboola Provisioned Snowflake writers will be moved to the new region Snowflake account.
+- Keboola Provisioned Snowflake writers will be moved to the new stack’s Snowflake account.

-- GoodData projects will be moved to the new region GoodData account.
+- GoodData projects will be moved to the new stack’s GoodData account.

-- The internal timestamp for all data rows will be set to date of migration.
-So if you are using incremental loads
+- The internal timestamp for all data rows will be set to the date of the migration.
+So, if you are using incremental loads

 based on Changed in last in